-Portfolio Turnover Risk-Periodic rebalancing of the Fund's holdings may lead to a greater number of portfolio transactions in the Fund than experienced by other mutual funds.
+Portfolio Turnover Risk-Periodic rebalancing of the Fund's holdings pursuant to its daily investment objective may lead to a greater number of portfolio transactions in the Fund than experienced by other mutual funds.
 Such frequent and active trading may lead to significantly higher transaction costs because of increased broker commissions associated with such transactions.